-Remove the crank cap using a hex wrench, then replenish with fresh grease (60 g).
+Wipe out the old grease inside and replace with a fresh grease (30 g).
 Use only Makita genuine hammer grease (optional accessory).
-Filling with more than the specified amount of grease (approx. 60 g) can cause faulty hammering action or tool failure.
+Filling with more than the specified amount of grease (approx. 30 g) can cause faulty hammering action or tool failure.
 Fill only with the specified amount of grease.